trungnguyenw4/WebDevProject/README.md

 dotnet ef migrations add CloudDatabase dotnet ef database update

 After successfully done that, I had to connect Azure with Visual Studio Code.
-Right after having established a connection with Azure, I can right click on my newly created WebApp template and deploy my developed web app.
+Right after having established a connection with Azure, I can right click on my newly created WebApp template and deploy my finished web app.

+During this project, I faced a major problem on connecting my web app with the server.
+Although successfully migrated my application to Azure, and provided the correct connection string of the target database, the streaming log of my application keeps giving me

+Error Number: 18456, State: 1, Class: 14 is related to login failure

+I then made sure all Azure services are allowed to connect to my target databse.
+Next, I added the IP of my web app to the firewall rule and set the connection string of my web app manually on Azure but it still does not work.
+Finally, I reached the limits of my database and face this error.

+Error Number:42119,State:1,Class:20 is related to connection to the Azure SQL Database was blocked due to excessive resource usage.

+Overall, this project met its requirements that are:

+• The backend service should provide RESTful APIs for basic CRUD operations on relevant entities.
+• Implement user authentication using Identity Framework.
+• Configure user roles (e.g., Admin, User) with different access permissions.
+• JWT tokens should be used for user authentication and authorization.
+• An email service should be integrated to send a confirmation email upon user sign-up.
+• Proper error handling and validation should be implemented.
+• Use Dependency Injection for better code organization.
+• Implement logging for tracking application events.

+However, this project still has a lot of space for improvement.
+I still need to develop a model to give users recommendations and apply it into my program.
+Besides, more information needed to be added into Models to provide enough input for the recommendation algorithm.
+I also need to work on the connection of the web app and the cloud server.